Paris, Cairo ‘close to agreement’ on Rafale, FREMM deal worth 5-6 Billion euros

 french_navy_aquitaine_normandie_FREMM725.jpg

 The CEOs of these companies visited Cairo this week to promote the deal.
-This visit was the latest stage in the dialog between the two countries, which also included the visit of ian President Abdel Fattah al-Sisi in Paris in November 2014, followed by a high level Egyptian delegation that discussed the deal for 10 days in December.
+This visit was the latest stage in the dialog between the two countries, which also included the visit of Egyptian President Abdel Fattah al-Sisi in Paris in November 2014, followed by a high level Egyptian delegation that discussed the deal for 10 days in December.
 A French delegation also travelled to Cairo last week, to discuss financial aspects of the project.

-While has yet to strike its first export contract, , as a multi-national program has been more successful in this realm, providing vessels for three navies.
-If selected, Egypt would be the fourth FREMM operator after Italy, and Morocco.
+While Rafale has yet to strike its first export contract, FREMM, as a multi-national program has been more successful in this realm, providing vessels for three navies.
+If selected, Egypt would be the fourth FREMM operator after Italy, France and Morocco.
 Egypt intends to make the FREMM frigate the flagship of the Egyptian Navy and wants to acquire the two frigates as quickly as possible.
 In consequence, France is ready to deliver vessels currently on order for the French Navy, if the deal is signed soon.
 Egypt wants to have at least one ship for the planned inauguration ceremony of the expanded Suez Canal planned for 2015.

 The Egyptian interest in the FREMM follows the acquisition of four Gowind 2500 corvettes for about one billion euros.
 The lead corvette will be delivered from France, while the remaining three will be built in Egypt.